e-Spirit/module-template/README.md

 # FirstSpirit Module Template

-Generic template of a FirstSpirit module.
+Generic template of a FirstSpirit module including examples.
 Fill the skeleton with code and write a proper readme documentation to get started.

 ## Preparation